Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 What is Home Building Compensation Fund (HBCF) Insurance?

-Home Building Compensation Fund (HBCF) Insurance, also called Home building compensation (HBC) cover, is a mandatory insurance scheme in New South Wales (NSW), Australia, designed to protect homeowners in case of incomplete or defective building work where the builder or tradesperson disappears, dies, becomes insolvent, etc.
+Home Building Compensation Fund (HBCF) Insurance, also called Home Building Compensation (HBC) cover, is a mandatory insurance scheme in New South Wales (NSW), Australia, designed to protect homeowners in case of incomplete or defective building work where the builder or tradesperson disappears, dies, becomes insolvent, or fails to complete the work.

 In NSW, any person who contracts to carry out residential building work that costs more than $20,000 must have HBCF insurance.
 This includes builders and tradespeople.
 Homeowners who engage these contractors are the beneficiaries of the insurance policy.

 HBCF insurance covers loss or damage caused by defective work, structural defects, and non-completion of the work due to the insolvency, death, or disappearance of the builder.
-It also covers the cost of alternative accommodation, removal, and storage costs, reasonably and necessarily.
+It also covers the cost of alternative accommodation, removal, and storage costs, reasonably and necessarily incurred.

 HBCF insurance differs from other types of insurance, such as home and contents insurance, which provide coverage for loss or damage to the property or its contents due to events such as fire, theft, or natural disasters.
 HBCF insurance specifically covers the cost of rectifying defective workmanship in residential building work.